WPM Test

 WPM typing speed and accuracy

-The Typing Speed Test (also called a WPM test or words per minute test) measures how many words per minute you type with what accuracy.
+The WPM Test (also called a typing speed test, words per minute test, or WPM checker) measures how many words per minute you type and with what accuracy.
 WPM is calculated as the number of correctly typed characters divided by five (one standard word), per minute.
-It is the universal benchmark for keyboard productivity used by employers, typing courses, and competitive typists.
-Based on data across thousands of typing tests, the average user types 45–65 WPM — but regular practice consistently pushes scores higher.
+It is the universal benchmark for keyboard productivity used by employers, typing courses, and competitive typists worldwide.
+Based on data across thousands of typing tests on ToolsBracker, the average user types 45–65 WPM — but regular practice with this words per minute checker consistently pushes scores higher.

 How to Use